jellyfish45/Reddit-Crawler-Data/README.md

 (4)sub_analyze.ipynb: Find keywords/valuable Issues related with the topics seperately. （Problem: need to dig deep)

+(5)posts-influence: Try to analyze the posts'influence using "empath-client"

 Other ipynb files are just auxiliary tools.
 All the csv documents are the data I collected.